benbalter/benbalter.github.com/_posts/2020-03-18-tips-for-working-remotely.md

 [Asynchronous communication through mediums like chat or collaborative document editing](http://zachholman.com/posts/github-communication/) eliminate the endemic "you had to be there" aspect of most corporate workflows, and [reduces the administrative overhead necessary to capture, collect, and shuttle information back and forth between business units](https://ben.balter.com/2012/12/16/deprecate-management/).
 You could have the best tools in the world, but without the necessary social norms, you're setting yourself up for failure.

-Culture's inherently hard to define, but here are eight "rules" that represent the intangible of successful remote communication, regardless of your industry, your role, or what tools you use:
+Culture's inherently hard to define, but here are eight cultural "rules" that represent the intangible of successful remote communication, regardless of your industry, your role, or what tools you use:

 ### 1. Prefer asynchronous communication